kayla-williams/stats220/README.md

 * Anything to do with fashion, style, and personal expression
 * My cat and cats in general

-I have attached a link to some motivational gifs as future reference both for me and anyone else who may need it during the semester: [Motivational gifs](https://giphy.com/explore/motivational)
+I have attached a link to some [motivational gifs](https://giphy.com/explore/motivational) for myself and anyone else who may need it this semester!

+Thank you and enjoy 😊